helena-spawn/grass-demo/readme.md

         this.applyForce(force);
     };

+This is actually a bit of a messy implementation but it seems to work.

-The applyDrag function slows the cuve movements and moves the bezier curve back into it's original state.
+The applyDrag function slows the curve movements and because of this the bezier curve moves (sort of) back into it's original state.
+This function's main purpose is to slow down the acceleration.

     applyDrag = ():void =>
     {